 When to visit in person

 Plan at least three visits during the project.
 First, when selecting the plot and appointing the team — see the land, meet people face to face.
 Second, at the structural stage — when the building takes its 3D form and you can walk through the spaces for the first time.
-Third, during the finishing stage — to choose final materials, colours, and fixtures in natural light.
+Third, during the finishing stage — to choose final materials, colors, and fixtures in natural light.
 Some clients add a fourth visit for the final inspection and key handover, turning it into a celebration.